-- 2.2 The Training Provider is required to deliver the training in the Approved Training Scheme nominated on the Training Contract. - 2.3 The Training Provider must not commence Structured Training before: - a) the commencement date of the Training Contract; - b) creation of the Epsilon record; and - c) the trainer has contacted the employer/workplace supervisor of the Apprentice/Trainee to: - i. outline the supervisor's responsibilities; - ii. explain competency based progression and completion requirements; - iii. outline the purpose of planned future contacts; and - iv. develop a Training Plan (in conjunction with the Apprentice or Trainee).
+- 2.2 The Training Provider is required to deliver the training in the Approved Training Scheme nominated on the Training Contract.
+Where the program is not appropriate or relevant to the Apprentice or Trainee's work duties refer to Section 1.1a). - 2.3 The Training Provider must not commence Structured Training before: - a) the commencement date of the Training Contract; - b) registration of the Training Contract by the VRQA (creation of the Epsilon record); and - c) the trainer has contacted the employer/workplace supervisor of the Apprentice/Trainee to: - i. outline the supervisor's responsibilities; - ii. explain competency based progression and completion requirements; - iii. outline the purpose of planned future contacts; and - iv. develop a Training Plan (in conjunction with the Apprentice or Trainee).